ssddanbrown/inlets/README.md

 * ~~The upstream URL has to be configured on both server and client until a discovery or service advertisement mechanism is added~~ The client can advertise upstream URLs, which it can serve
 * The tunnel transport is wrapped by default which strips CORS headers from responses, but you can disable it with the `--disable-transport-wrapping` flag on the server

-### Related projects
+### inlets projects

-Inlets is [listed on the Cloud Native Landscape](https://landscape.cncf.io/category=service-proxy&format=card-mode&grouping=category&sort=stars) as a Service Proxy
+Inlets is a Cloud Native Tunnel and is [listed on the Cloud Native Landscape](https://landscape.cncf.io/category=service-proxy&format=card-mode&grouping=category&sort=stars) under *Service Proxies*.

 * [inlets](https://github.com/inlets/inlets) - Cloud Native Tunnel for L7 / HTTP traffic written in Go
 * [inlets-pro](https://github.com/inlets/inlets-pro-pkg) - Cloud Native Tunnel for L4 TCP